VikParuchuri/surya/README.md

 pip install surya-ocr
 ```

 Model weights will automatically download the first time you run surya.
+Note that this does not work with the latest version of transformers `4.37+` [yet](https://github.com/huggingface/transformers/issues/28846#issuecomment-1926109135), so you will need to keep `4.36.2`, which is installed with surya.

 # Usage

 - Inspect the settings in `surya/settings.py`.
 You can override any settings with environment variables.
 - Your torch device will be automatically detected, but you can override this.
 For example, `TORCH_DEVICE=cuda`.
-Note that the `mps` device has a bug (on the [Apple side](https://github.com/pytorch/pytorch/issues/84936)) that may prevent it from working properly.
+For text detection, the `mps` device has a bug (on the [Apple side](https://github.com/pytorch/pytorch/issues/84936)) that may prevent it from working properly.

 ## OCR (text recognition)

-You can detect text lines in an image, pdf, or folder of images/pdfs with the following command.
+You can detect text in an image, pdf, or folder of images/pdfs with the following command.
 This will write out a json file with the detected text and bboxes, and optionally save images of the reconstructed page.

 ```
 surya_ocr DATA_PATH --images --langs hi,en
 ```

 - `DATA_PATH` can be an image, pdf, or folder of images/pdfs
 - `--langs` specifies the language(s) to use for OCR.
-You can comma separate multiple languages.
+You can comma separate multiple languages (I don't recommend using more than `4`).
 Use the language name or two-letter ISO code from [here](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes).
 Surya supports the 90+ languages found in `surya/languages.py`.
 - `--lang_file` if you want to use a different language for different PDFs/images, you can specify languages here.
 The format is a JSON dict with the keys being filenames and the values as a list, like `{"file1.pdf": ["en", "hi"], "file2.pdf": ["en"]}`.
 - `--images` will save images of the pages and detected text lines (optional)
 - `--results_dir` specifies the directory to save results to instead of the default